 Changing Flood Risks Mean Changing Building and Flood Insurance Requirements

 While it will be several years before the flood maps will become effective, when they do, it may affect building, remodeling and home purchase decisions as well as flood insurance requirements and costs.
 When the new flood maps are adopted, all buildings and remodeling must be done in accordance with the new flood zones and Base Flood Elevations (BFEs) shown on the new map.
 In addition, most homes and businesses with a mortgage that are newly identified to be at high risk will be required to carry flood insurance; however, the National Flood Insurance Program (NFIP) provides insurance rating options that can result in cost savings on flood insurance.
 Mortgaged buildings which are identified to no longer be at high risk, but instead be at a moderate-low flood risk, will stop being federally required to carry flood insurance when the maps become effective (though the lender can still require it).
 However, flood insurance is strongly recommended as the risk has been only reduced, not removed.
 Many property owners will qualify to convert their current policy to a lower-cost Preferred Risk Policy, with premiums currently starting at less than $200 a year.

 This restudy of the Oak Creek flood hazards will occur in phases over the next several years.
 The process for reviewing and adopting the updated maps will include ample time to address questions and concerns that residents and business owners may have about how the changes could affect them.
-A project kick-off public meeting will be held at the start of the project in May 2017 to inform the public about the start of the project.
+A project kick-off public meeting was held at the start of the project in May 2017 to inform the public about the start of the project.
 The next set of meetings is scheduled for late March 2018 to share the initial results and provide draft work maps for viewing and comment.
 Notices informing residents and business owners along Oak Creek will be mailed in advance of the meetings, information posted on the counties’ and city’s websites, and shared with the local media.